 - Columnist, Sedona Times, Sedona, AZ.

 EDUCATION MA, Counseling Psychology, 1981-1984, John F. Kennedy University, Orinda, California, BA, Social Sciences, San Francisco State University, 1961-1964, AA, Liberal Arts, San Francisco City College, 1959-1961.

-- 1985-1988: Counseling Psychology, Advanced Human Studies Institute, Coral Gables, FL.
-Post Graduate Fellowship.
+- 1985-1988: Post Graduate Studies in Counseling Psychology, Advanced Human Studies Institute, Coral Gables, FL

 - Workshop, Seminar and Men’s Group Leader: 1988-1996, St. Louis, MO Area Men’s Council

-- Envisioned, developed and led men’s personal and leadership development programs in St. Louis, MO, Taos, NM, San Francisco, CA, Marin County, CA and Sonoma County, CA: 1993-1998
+- Developed and led men’s personal and leadership development programs in St. Louis, MO, Taos, NM, San Francisco, CA, Marin County, CA and Sonoma County, CA: 1993-1998

 - Staff Trainer, Men’s Awareness Training, Milwaukee, WI, 1992-1998